SalomePlatform/adao/doc/en/ref_assimilation_keywords.rst

    Author: Jean-Philippe Argaud, jean-philippe.argaud@edf.fr, EDF R&D

-.. index:: single: ASSIMILATION_STUDY
 .. _section_ref_assimilation_keywords:

 List of commands and keywords for an ADAO calculation case
 ----------------------------------------------------------

 This set of commands is related to the description of a calculation case, that is a *Data Assimilation* procedure or an *Optimization* procedure.

+The first term describes the choice between calculation or checking.
+In the graphical interface, each of the three types of calculation, individually more oriented to *data assimilation*, *optimization methods* or *methods with reduction* (some algorithms are simultaneously in various categories), is imperatively indicated by one of these commands:

+.. include:: snippets/ASSIMILATION_STUDY.rst

+.. include:: snippets/OPTIMIZATION_STUDY.rst

+.. include:: snippets/REDUCTION_STUDY.rst

-The terms are ordered in alphabetical order, except the first, which describes choice between calculation or checking.
+The other terms are ordered in alphabetical order.
 The different commands are the following:

 .. include:: snippets/ASSIMILATION_STUDY.rst